 No longer were they fiddling on their phones in their bedrooms, swiping left and right, up and down, in their own worlds.
 Instead, they were blissfully in the moment, stomping, chanting, jumping, and celebrating together, as if their lives depended on it.

 School spirit is neither trivial nor primitive but a fundamental necessity for a sense of belonging and progress.
-The more we share common experiences and celebrate shared goals, the more we can have a community of greater solidarity within which more serious problems can be addressed.
+As Jonathan Haidt points out, “the more we share common experiences and celebrate shared goals, the more we can have a community of greater solidarity within which more serious problems can be addressed.”

 At the political level, athletes are the most effective kind of advocates.
 When I coached men’s basketball at Gallaudet, we played a game versus a school in upstate New York in a one stoplight town smack dab in the middle of nowhere.
 They have an excellent basketball program and had advanced to the Sweet Sixteen in the NCAA tournament for three straight years at the time.
-When we came back from being down by 6 with a minute and a half to upset them on a buzzer-beater, their head coach, as well as a random fan from that town, e-mailed later that week to commend our players for playing so hard and never quitting.
-What was left unsaid but implied, however, was a profound realization that Gallaudet’s student-athletes were just as capable as theirs.
+When we came back from being down by 6 with a minute and a half to upset them on a buzzer-beater, their head coach and a random fan from that town e-mailed later that week to commend our players for playing so hard and never quitting.
+What was left unsaid but implied was a profound realization that Gallaudet’s student-athletes were just as capable as theirs.

 That is, we can yell (assert?) that “deaf people can do anything except hear” on rooftops until our voices (hands?) turn hoarse (weary?).
-But as they say, if a tree falls in a forest and nobody is around to hear it, does it make a difference?
-It is only when we participate in the arena can we advance the truism.
+But as they say, if a tree falls in a forest and nobody is around to hear it, does it make a sound (difference?)?
+It is only when we participate in the arena can we advance this truism.

 As a former boxer, statesman, and explorer of unmapped lands said, it is not the critic who matters but our women and men, whose faces are marred by sweat and blood and toil, on our courts and fields.

 This is why we should play and cherish sports.
 And celebrate our athletes.
 And root for our teams at deaf schools and at Gallaudet.
-Not as crude, silly tools of the human search for conquest and entertainment, but because they teach valuable skills and lessons, which can engender the very change in ourselves and the world that we wish to see.
+Not as crude, silly tools for conquest and entertainment, but because they teach valuable skills and lessons, which can engender the very change in ourselves and the world that we wish to see.